fwasim/fake_news_classification_BERT/README.md

 I have used the distilBERT model found [here](https://huggingface.co/transformers/model_doc/distilbert.html).
 This is a lightweight version of the original BERT [model](https://github.com/google-research/bert) that is claimed to preserve 97% accuracy of the original BERT model.

 ## Tokenization
-The transformer distilBERT library lets users use the same tokenization technique that was originally mentioned in the paper that first proposed BERT or choose their own.
+The transformer distilBERT library lets users use the same tokenization technique that was originally mentioned in the paper that first proposed BERT, or choose their own.
 I have stuck to the one originally proposed with BERT, i.e., WordPiece.

 ## Pretraining
 I have used a pretrained model, `distilbert-base-uncased`, which is the distilBERT version of `bert-base-uncased` which in turn is the BERT model with all its weights, obtained from pretraining the model on a general English corpus (e.g. Wikipedia).